smreeti/lerna-repo/README.md

-An easy to digest, working Monorepo Architecture with Lerna, Yarn Workspace and React Workspaces For detailed overview :
+An easy to digest, working Monorepo Architecture with Lerna, Yarn Workspace and React Workspaces.

+For detailed overview :

 https://medium.com/@bijayshrestha/easy-step-by-step-guide-to-monorepo-architecture-using-lerna-yarn-workspace-and-react-workspace-5255d3e9447